 When we talk about batteries going bad, we think about the expiration date, which is typically written on each battery.

-However, the expiration of a battery is different from the expiration of a food product.
+However, a battery’s expiration differs from the expiration of a food product.
 It doesn’t start to smell or go rancid, but when it expires, it merely means that you can’t expect it to have a full life anymore.
-It may, but the manufacturer of the battery cannot guarantee that you can take full advantage of the original battery life after the expiration date.
+It may, but the manufacturer cannot guarantee that you can take full advantage of the original battery life after the expiration date.

-Many people don’t know this, but batteries start to lose their charge immediately after they are made.
+Many people don’t know this, but batteries lose their charge immediately after they are made.
 Although this happens at a prolonged rate, the amount of discharge does become significant over time.

-However, even though the battery will eventually lose all its charge as it is sitting idle, it has not lost all its charge by the expiration date.
+However, even though the battery will eventually lose all its charge as it sits idle, it has not lost all its charge by the expiration date.
 On average, batteries will only have lost about 20% of their charge by this time.

 This means that just because a battery happens to be past its expiration date, it does not mean you cannot use it.
 You will likely still be able to get a great deal of use out of it unless you have waited so long that it has completely self-discharged.